engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 # Abstract Classes

-Abstract classes are classes that cannot be instantiated directly.
-They are used as base classes for other classes and can contain abstract methods that must be implemented by derived classes.
+Abstract classes are classes that `cannot be instantiated directly`.
+They are `used as base classes` for other classes and can contain abstract methods that must be implemented by derived classes.

 Example: